ox-it/mobileoxford-sencha/src/lib/sencha2_preview/docs/guides/list/README.md

 		}
 	});

-This will just render one {@link Ext.dataview.ListItem ListItem} for each item in the {@link Ext.data.Store Store}.
+This will just render one {@link Ext.dataview.component.DataItem DataItem} for each item in the {@link Ext.data.Store Store}.
 You can also attach listeners to events on the List,

 	Ext.create('Ext.List', {
 		listeners: {